CivilTechSource/CivilTechSource/README.md

 - 👋 Hi, I’m @CivilTechSource
 - 👀 I’m interested in Civil Engineering, Coding and Modelling
-- 🌱 I’m currently learning how to use C#
+- 🌱 I’m currently learning how to use C# and python
-- 💞️ I’m looking to collaborate on small projects with anyone
+- 💞️ I’m looking to collaborate on small projects with anyone interested in Civil Engineering
 - 📫 How to reach me ferdijafar.engineering@gmail.com

 <!---